mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ...
 ```

-Save your script as `q1.sh` in the `solutions` directory.
+Save your script as `q1.sh` in the `submission` directory.
 Make sure you include comments describing your approach.

-**Q2 (5 pts):** Starting with `q1.csv`, write another script that determines the number of unique *words* (that is, the number of distinct entries in the first column of `q1.csv`) that appear in this dataset and outputs it to `q2.csv` in the `solutions` directory.
-Save your script as `q2.sh` in the `solutions` directory.
+**Q2 (5 pts):** Starting with `q1.csv`, write another script that determines the number of unique *words* (that is, the number of distinct entries in the first column of `q1.csv`) that appear in this dataset and outputs it to `q2.csv` in the `submission` directory.
+Save your script as `q2.sh` in the `submission` directory.
 Make sure you include comments describing your approach.

-**Q3 (10 pts):** Starting with `worldcup-semiclean.txt`, write a script that uses the above tools as appropriate to generate output as follows and outputs it to `q3.csv` in the `solutions` directory, *i.e.,* each line in the output contains a country, a year, and the position of the county in that year (if within top 4):
+**Q3 (10 pts):** Starting with `worldcup-semiclean.txt`, write a script that uses the above tools as appropriate to generate output as follows and outputs it to `q3.csv` in the `submission` directory, *i.e.,* each line in the output contains a country, a year, and the position of the county in that year (if within top 4):

 ```
 BRA,1958,1